Les Mehrhoff Botanical Research Award

 -

-Karolina Fučíková for her project entitled "How common and diverse is the epidendric alga Trentepohlia (Ulvophyceae, Chlorophyta) in New England?"
+Karolina Fučíková - "How common and diverse is the epidendric alga Trentepohlia (Ulvophyceae, Chlorophyta) in New England?"
 Final Report

 -

-Jason Karakehian for his project entitled "The Mycological Correspondence of Rev. Moses Ashley Curtis and Rev. Joseph Blake, 1856 – 1861."
-Final Report
+Jason Karakehian - "The Mycological Correspondence of Rev. Moses Ashley Curtis and Rev. Joseph Blake, 1856 – 1861" Final Report

 -

-Ian Medeiros for his project entitled "Documenting the serpentine biota of Massachusetts: A study of the plant and lichen diversity of serpentine outcrops in Massachusetts, USA."
-Final Report
+Ian Medeiros - "Documenting the serpentine biota of Massachusetts: A study of the plant and lichen diversity of serpentine outcrops in Massachusetts, USA" Final Report

 -

-Timothy Whitfeld for his project entitled "Invasive earthworms and plant diversity in Massachusetts's forests."
-Final Report
+Timothy Whitfeld - "Invasive earthworms and plant diversity in Massachusetts's forests" Final Report

 -

-Susan Williams for her project entitled "Bryoflora of Mt.
-Greylock 110 Years Later."
-Final Report
+Susan Williams - "Bryoflora of Mt.
+Greylock 110 Years Later" Final Report

 Project Requirements: The research must advance our knowledge of plants that occur in northeastern North America, especially the New England region.
 Work of a broader scope that is pertinent to New England will also be considered.
 For purposes of the award, "plants" include vascular plants, nonvascular plants, algae, fungi, and lichens.